mica-web/mica-web.github.io/gd-431/projects/project02/index.md

 ## Requirements
 - Your final design should be closely inspired by the original poster, including color, type, etc.
 - The design should be responsive, working on mobile devices as small as 480px wide and other devices up to 1280px wide.
+- You should use Sass, not CSS, for writing your styles.

 </section>